-Just the other night my oldest was late for his curfew- something that never happens– and I was worried sick.
-Having him on the road, driving to work and to see his girlfriend has me missing the days he was tucked safely inside.
+Just the other night my oldest was late for his curfew- something that never happens — and I was worried sick.
+Having him on the road, driving to work, and seeing his girlfriend has me missing the days he was tucked safely inside.

 All of my kids have struggled in school